Peter Hudson, Arizona licensed real estate agent, REALTOR®

 Arizona Divorce | Practical Real Estate Information

-I have put this website together, and filled it full of very practical information that I hope will help you get through one of the most trying times in your life.
+I have filled this website with very practical information that I hope will help you get through one of the most trying times in your life.
+I know how you feel, I have been in your shoes!

-When I first put this website together a few years ago I had never been through a divorce.
-Then, there it was!
-Out of the blue came the request to divorce.
+When I put this website together a few years ago I had never been through a divorce personally.
+Then, one day out of the blue came the request to divorce from my spouse.

 Arizona is a Community Property State